Lisa Krieg , Director of Enrollment Services / Associate Vice President for Campus Affairs

 Note: All incoming freshmen are required to live on campus.
 Permission to live off-campus must be granted by Student Affairs.

-1 The commuter dining amount is based upon 14 meals per two weeks.
+2 The commuter dining amount is based upon 14 meals per two weeks.
+Upperclass resident and off-campus dining is estimated using freshmen resident dining minus $310.

-3 These expenses will not appear on your Student Account Invoice.
+3 These expenses will not appear on your student account.

-4 Transportation for resident and off-campus students varies based on home state.
+4 Travel allowance for resident and off-campus students varies based on home state.

-NOTE: In addition, minimal health insurance coverage is required at an estimated cost of $1,043/year, unless a waiver is granted because you are covered under your family's health plan.
-Enhanced health insurance coverage is suggested for international students at an estimated cost of $2,231/year.
-Complete information about the university's Health Insurance Policy and options, as well as the waiver requirements, is available at www.studentaffairs.cmu.edu/HealthServices/insurance.
+In addition, health insurance coverage is required at an estimated cost of $2,067/year, If a student is covered under a family's health plan, a waiver may be submitted for approval to University Health Services.
+Complete information about the university's Health Insurance Policy and options, as well as the waiver requirements, is available at http://www.cmu.edu/health-services/student-insurance/.

 Phone: (412) 268-8186